You can reach us by telephone:

 Please make an appointment in advance!

-The vaccination provides optimal protection if it is administered before the first sexual contacts.
+The vaccination provides optimum protection if it is administered before the first sexual contact.
 Vaccination recommendations for children and adolescents.
-The HPV vaccination belongs to 1 February 2023 for persons from the 9th to the 21st birthday to the free child vaccination programme in Austria..
-The administration of 2 doses is required.
-If HPV vaccinations have been missed, they should be given as soon as possible.
-A total of 2 vaccinations are sufficient up to the 21st birthday, and 3 vaccinations are necessary from the 21st birthday onwards.
+From 1 July 2024, the HPV vaccination will be part of the free childhood vaccination programme in Austria for people between the ages of 9 and 30.
+A total of 2 vaccinations are recommended up to the 30th birthday and 3 vaccinations from the 30th birthday.

 1st vaccination: from the 9th birthday